jaylenw/minio-docker-setup/README.md

 ### Local Testing

-To get started with this, it is best that you are able to get Nextcloud running locally first before deploying it to your deployment environment (ex. your server).
+To get started with this, it is best that you are able to get Minio running locally first before deploying it to your deployment environment (ex. your server).
-We will first get Nextcloud working without NFS to make sure all is well.
+We will first get Minio working without NFS to make sure all is well.

 1.)
 Run `docker compose pull`.